FLORIDA FISHING

 Sailfish/Dolphin/Kingfish/Wahoo/Blackfin/Bonito

 Even though sailfish can be caught all year round, the peak months run from December through to early April.
 The best of the fishing coincides with cold fronts when wind comes from the north, this can lead to rough seas so fishing is often subject to conditions in winter.
 Dolphin fish (Mahi-mahi), like sail fish, can be caught all year round.
 In the winter time they are very far and few between, with larger individuals being caught further offshore.
 With the warmer water in spring comes the fish.
 April see’s larger numbers of fish showing up, with the peak of the fishing being May to September.
 The weed lines and patches that appear can be incredible fun, with their own mini ecosystem beneath them.
 These weed lines attract all manner of species, and the Dolphin fishing can be spectacular.
 Kingfish (King Mackerel) like a certain temperature of water which means that they migrate north and south as the conditions change.
 They can be caught most months but March through May, and September through November are seen as the better times to target these fish.
 They can ofter be caught closer to shore when the temperatures drop.
 Blackfin tuna peak months are April to June with the fish being caught in water up to 200 ft of water.
-The bonito (Little Tunny) fishing in the summer months is pretty epic, with huge schools everywhere and fish up to 20lb, they are epic fun on fly rods and light tackle.
+The bonito and little tunny fishing in the summer months is pretty epic, with huge schools everywhere and fish up to 20lb, they are epic fun on fly rods and light tackle.

 Inshore and brackish water